e271828e/Flight.jl/docs/notes/design/framework_spec.md

   current boundary; a stepping session is deviceless — write via `stage!`, read via `latest` (§12.11).
 - `stage!(sim, "face" => value, ...)` — task-free staging from the calling
-  task into §12.3's unclaimed-slot register: traced, drained at the next frame top, claim-checked exactly as a device batch (§12.11's harness register; legal under `run!` and `step!` alike).
+  task into §12.3's interactive register (surface = the currently-unclaimed faces): traced, drained last at the next frame top, surface-checked exactly as the GUI's writes (§12.11's harness register; legal under `run!` and `step!` alike).
 - `latest(sim) → snapshot` — the current published snapshot, the same
   immutable value device handles read (§12.2); the assertion/inspection accessor of the harness and REPL registers (§12.11).